Ted's Hiking World Sierra Point

 This route clearly is not suitable for everyone

 All things considered, this trail is amazingly well-preserved for its age.
 Many segments feature stone steps which remain properly functional after several decades, which possibility seems unlikely.
-Even though the Park Service will not recommend this trail to anyone, I suspect that it does some periodic upkeep anyway for safety reasons, and Kudos to them for that.
+Even though the Park Service will not recommend this trail to anyone or even acknowledge its existence, perhaps it does some periodic upkeep anyway for safety reasons, and if so, Kudos to them for that.

 * *